007Style/whiskeyDEM/README.txt

   "botsOn" framework in the fligh simulator to include a dynamic aircraft instantiation/destruction routine to play remote user piloted aircraft in the sim and remove them when those users disconnect.
-* Add all options in the "config.txt" to a user friendly menu withint the current simulation options menu.
+* Add all options in the "config.txt" to a user friendly menu within the current simulation options menu.
 * Closer integration of ipKtalk and ipKchat with the simulation.
 * Weapon and scoring system.